googlecartographer/rfcs/text/0000-rangefinderpoint.md

 ## Approach
 [approach]: #approach

-Introduce classes `RangefinderPoint` and `RangeFinderPointWithTime`.
-Replace all uses of `Vector3/4` with the new classes.
+Introduce classes `[Timed]RangefinderPoint` and eplace all uses of `Vector3/4` with the new classes.

-Implement `RangeFinderPointWithTime::DiscardTime` method, returning `RangefinderPoint`, which shall be used instead of calling `Vector4::head<3>`.
+Slicing `TimedRangefinderPoint` to `RangefinderPoint` shall be used instead of calling `Vector4::head<3>`.

 Define `operator*(Rigid3, RangefinderPoint)` for e.g. tracking <-> local frame transformations.

+Take care not to break the data flow by avoiding constructing entirely new points - always use metadata-preserving functions on incoming points.

-Libcartographer users could then easily modify these functions to preserve their metadata.
+Libcartographer users could then easily modify `RangefinderPoint` to include their metadata.

 ## Discussion Points
 [discussion]: #discussion

 Inheritance of `Vector3/4` instead of composition?

 Class naming?

+Proto compatibility?

+Implementation available in googlecartographer/cartographer#1357.